All-Innovate is Oxford University's first inter-college idea competition for the WHOLE University

 The competition aims to encourage ALL students at Oxford, regardless of discipline, to develop an entrepreneurial skill set and to generate entrepreneurial ideas.

-All-Innovate is led by Oxford Colleges, in partnership with The Oxford Foundry, and is supported by Santander Universities.
+All-Innovate is led by Oxford Colleges, in partnership with The Oxford Foundry.

 FAQs for All-Innovate